lucasnbsb/ngrxCountdownClock/README.md

 ng g c clock
 ```

-the `clock.component.ts` file has been anotated with the important parts.
+the `clock.component.ts` file has been anotated with the important concepts.

 The view is pretty simple, take note how the `clock$` observable is used.
 That is to prevent errors with uninitialized values, also the number formatting pipe